ntessore/corfu/README.rst

 - Use the |corfu.ptoxi|_ function to obtain the 3d (matter) correlation function from the 3d (matter) power spectrum.
-- Use the |corfu.uneqt|_ function to obtain the projected angular correlation function from the 3d (matter) correlation function.
+- Use the |corfu.xitow|_ function to obtain the projected angular correlation function from the 3d (matter) correlation function.
 - Use the |corfu.wtocl|_ function to obtain the angular power spectrum from the angular correlation function.